solid/solidproject.org/_posts/developers/pod-server/2020-08-12-00_nginx-config.md

     root /var/www/solid.example; # or a folder of your choice }

-  # Proxy all other trafic to the Solid server
+  # Proxy all other traffic to the Solid server
   location / {
     # Delegate to the Solid server, passing the original host and protocol
     proxy_pass http://solid-community-server$request_uri;